psthomas/psthomas.github.io/_posts/2018-08-15-network-model.md

 ## Places to Intervene in a System

-Finally, here's a quote from an interesting [article](http://donellameadows.org/archives/leverage-points-places-to-intervene-in-a-system/) discussing the best ways to affect a system:
+Finally, here's a quote from an interesting [article](http://donellameadows.org/archives/leverage-points-places-to-intervene-in-a-system/) discussing the best ways to influence a system:

 > Places to Intervene in a System (in increasing order of effectiveness):
 9. Constants, parameters, numbers (subsidies, taxes, standards).